Chrisfufu/KotlinPractice/README.md

 4.
 The error handling is using the default of Kotlin Spring framework.
 The error code is mentioned in question 1.
+The Dependency Injection would also handle the errors by setting up @inject, Then for each service, we could have the custom error handling.

 5.
 Yes.
 It is deployable.
 I deployed it on Cybera server.
 It's for free.